 Communication is the key to a lot of relationships, including a mentor-student relationship.
 It guarantees that both parties are harmoniously working together so that the student will be able to achieve his full capabilities.

 By openly communicating about your goals and how you feel about your progression, your teacher will be able to assess your strengths and weaknesses.
-And from these they will be able to draft a lesson plan that will best suit your needs and will be carried out at your ideal pace.
+And from there they will be able to draft a lesson plan that will best suit your needs and will be carried out at your ideal pace.
 And remember, when you are ready to get a Sax Lesson in Dublin, you can always contact Tempo Music School.